dotnet/msbuild/README.md

 Found an issue?
 ---------------
-You can consult the [known issues page](https://github.com/dotnet/core/blob/release/2.0.0/cli/known-issues.md) to find out the current issues and to see the workarounds.
+You can consult the [Documents Index](https://github.com/dotnet/cli/blob/release/2.0.0-preview2/Documentation/README.md) to find out the current issues and to see the workarounds.

 If you don't find your issue, please file one!
-However, given that this is a very high-frequency repo, we've setup some [basic guidelines](Documentation/project-docs/issue-filing-guide.md) to help you.
+However, given that this is a very high-frequency repo, we've setup some [basic guidelines](https://github.com/dotnet/cli/blob/release/2.0.0-preview2/Documentation/project-docs/issue-filing-guide.md) to help you.
 Please consult those first.

 This project has adopted the code of conduct defined by the [Contributor Covenant](http://contributor-covenant.org/) to clarify expected behavior in our community.
 For more information, see the [.NET Foundation Code of Conduct](http://www.dotnetfoundation.org/code-of-conduct).